Receiving an error message that states your PC doesn’t meet the minimum system requirements can be a devastating blow.

 Connecting Two Or More GPUs Via SLI Or Crossfire Won’t Help

 Due to how these two outdated technologies function, they can’t really take advantage of the multiple VRAM available.
-This is because they operate in a master-slave configuration where one graphics card will be in charge of the others.
+This is because they operate in a master-slave configuration where one graphics card will be in charge of the remaining.

 ‘Trick’ The Game Into Thinking There Is More VRAM Available

-Please note that this will only work on an integrated graphics card, whether it is Intel’s HD Graphics or AMD’s APU.
+Please note that this will only work on an integrated graphics card, whether it is Intel’s HD Graphics or AMD’s built-in APU.

 How To Check How Much VRAM You Have